Kelawei Road, George Town

-Kelawei Road is a major thoroughfare in the city of George Town in Penang, Malaysia.
-It is one of the main roads leading out of the city centre to the suburbs, stretching from the heart of George Town towards Pulau Tikus.
+Kelawei Road is a major thoroughfare in the city of George Town within the Malaysian state of Penang.
+It is one of the main roads leading out of the city centre towards the suburb of Tanjong Tokong.
 This leafy road runs just behind Gurney Drive, passing by a number of well-known landmarks and shopping malls; the high-rises of Gurney Drive also line the northern side of Kelawei Road.

 As with Burmah Road, Kelawei Road passes through the suburb of Pulau Tikus, thus it has witnessed significant Eurasian, Thai and Burmese influences.
 A Eurasian community still resides along Kelawei Road to this day, forming the Penang Eurasian Association.

 Etymology

 There are conflicting accounts on how Kelawei Road got its name.
 Kelawei Road was purportedly named after the first river estuary west of George Town, which was then named 'Kuala Awal'.

 Another account stated that Kelawei Road was named after a Malay settlement that once existed at the road, and that the term 'Kelawai' actually referred to the roots of Myxopyrum nervosum, also known as 'pokok kelawai' in Malay.
 The Malay fishing village was, in turn, named 'Tanjong Kelawai', which gradually evolved into the current name of the road, Jalan Kelawei.